deejaygraham/stop-fighting-yourself/outline.md

   - DevOps
   - Observability

-- Hillboro Illinois
+- Rogers AR
   - Early in my career, from 25 +
   - Delta wrapping lots of intensive maths for movement
   - Mentor (Richard Calvin)
-  - Self taught, ignorant of most deve
+  - Self taught, ignorant of most development practices, not really written anything very exciting or important.
+  - I invented Pair Programming and Code Reviews

+- Hillboro Illinois
+  - Working on stuff that didn't really matter
+  - Middle of Illinois
+  - Glass factory, hot and dirty in a tiny out building away from the main factory
+  - Writing C code
+  - Hot Glass
+  - Super dangerous and makes a mess when things go wrong
+  - Putting in new M200 system
+  - Building on own machine, push out code changes
+  - See what happens!
+  - Long trek to go in and see if you are even more unpopular
+  - Not paying close enough attention especially first thing on a morning.
+  - Big piles of glass is not the best when someone else has to clean up moulds 5 and 6 times a day.
+  - Needed to make changes

-- Rubber Ducking
+- Pair programming
+  - Every change was worked on by two people.
+Usually one person typing but two chipping in ideas
+  - Each person watching for failures, mistakes etc.
+  - Continuous Code Review

 - Code Reviews
+  - I suggested going through code with someone else to get a sense of what it was doing was sensible.
+  - Not all situations are like this but since then I have found it useful to apply to every other job.
+  - May not be a pile of glass but if your code is valuable enough for someone to use, it's valuable enough for them to be upset when it stops working.

+- How to Code Review
-  - Prepare for code review - too much in your own head
+  - Code review - Writer
+    - Walk through code (rubber duck it)
+    - Run the code (does it compile), does it work?
+    - Can you understand it?
+    - What would cause it to change?
+    - What would cause it to break?
+    - Are names as good as they can be?
     - Write unit tests
       - tests code from multiple angles
       - who writes code, fiddles to get it to work (and doesn't know why)
       - scared to touch it again in case it breaks ?
       - feedback for changes, regressions, improvements
+    - Easy to run tests to demonstrate behaviour.
+    - What other documentation do you need?
     - You are not your code

-  - Perfection game
+    - SOLID is a scam

-- Pairing
+      - Single responsibility

-- Strong Pairing
+      - Err...
+      - Do one thing ...
+      Pay attention to demeter
+      coherence
+      coupling

     - Simple Design
       - Passes all tests
       - Simplest it can be
       - Uses fewest parts
       - Reveals intent.

+  - Reviewer
+    - Be tactful
+    - Use Socratic method
+    - Ask questions rather than statements
-- SOLID is a scam
+    - Not (Why is this so awful)
-  - Single responsibility
-  - Err...
+    - Consider perfection game?
-  - Do one thing ...

-- Pair programming
-  - Continuous Code Review

-- Continuous Deployment & Integration
-  - Dev Ops
-  - Monitoring and Observability
-  - Testing in Production
-  - User testing

-- How to Code Review
-  - Code review
   - Perfection Game
     - Would you be willing to hear some feedback?
     - How could you improve on this?
     - Here's 5 things
     - I would score this 5 / 10 because I could improve 5 things

-- Takeaways
-  - Communication is hard
+- Pairing
+  - One person has an idea, takes keyboard and talks about the idea as they are typing it out.
+  Think about syntax and expressing the idea.
+  - Other person thinks about next things coming up, next problem, next test ...
+  - Swap over regularly

+- Strong Pairing
+  - Rubber Ducking
+  - Increase quality by making your thinking explicit
-  - Culture change is hard
+  - Pair is now a transcriber
-  - Do strong style pairing !!!
+  - Swap
+  - From I have an idea give me the keyboard to I have an idea, please take the keyboard

 - Questions